adam2392/adam2392.github.io.old/content/blog/drafts/Ethereum Tutorial.md

 You should not see any errors at this point.

 ## 2. Modifying Migrations and Adding New Contracts
-Any new contracts you write will go in the /contracts/ direcotry, and then the corresponding requirements need to be loaded in the /migrations/ directory.
+Any new contracts you write will go in the /contracts/ directory, and then the corresponding requirements need to be loaded in the /migrations/ directory.
 There is boiler code there that shows you how to add things.

 #